 The second one is related to the health status of older workers.
 Statistics show that older workers are more likely to be absent from work and to suffer from long-term health conditions.
 Employers consider that this is an important problem that implies costs derivate from the substitution of older workers and affects company’s productivity.
 Older workers propensity to absenteeism is often seen as a problem from young colleagues as they are requested to substitute the former, to increase their workload, or to adjust their tasks and shifts accordingly.
 This is one of the reasons that explain the existence of conflicts between generations.

 The third one is related to the labour cost as wages are usually based on seniority and not on competences so, generally, and old age implies also a higher salary.
-Young workers consider that this have a negative impact on their salary and career opportunities as they will always received less compensation.
+Young workers consider that this have a negative impact on their salary and career opportunities as they will always receive less compensation.
 Generally, older workers have higher pensions in comparison to future pensions of new generations of workers and they usually have open-ended full-time employment contracts while young people are generally hired with non-standard employment contracts.
 For that reason, young workers consider that they are in a more precarious condition than older workers.
 All these stereotypes contribute to the development of intergenerational conflict.

 Fourth, it is assumed that older workers are not interested in participating in vocational training activities related to life-long learning and that they do not want to keep active at the workplace.
 Sometimes, it is also presumed that older workers are not able to adapt to the new way of work imposed by the digitalization of the labour market and that they are not as productive and creative as young people.